Volodymyr07/superhub/reference/Second Engine API/equity-analyzer/equityanalysescontroller_create.md

 ---
 title: Create a new Equity analysis.
-UPD
 excerpt: Create a new analysis.
 api:
   file: api.json